DucLe1109/vtnet_components/README.md

-This package includes view components designed by Viettel Network Mobile Team that make your project development is easier and synchronous with all of Viettel's mobile apps.
+This package includes view components designed by DLH Company Mobile Team that make your project development is easier and synchronous with all of DLH's mobile apps.

 ## Features
 Make your UI more charming, engaging and high user experience by applying or custom all view components such as: